 Each entering class of new students forms a student cohort, a group of students who, like you, are just beginning the program.
-Each cohort has a designated student advisor who acts as a guide throughout the program.
-Each cohort generates chat rooms, newsletters and progress reports that inform and encourage the online student community.
+Each cohort creates a community of support, resources and ideas that extend throughout the entire curriculum, building knowledge and skills together.

 Once you earn your certificate, where will you be?
 In a better place, that’s where.
 Here’s what your new landscape will look like:

 - You’ll have the knowledge of educational methods necessary to work in schools and community sites.

 - You’ll have professional teaching skills developed through hands-on experience working alongside master teachers.

 - You’ll know how to design, implement and manage your own residency.

 - You’ll know the business of being a teaching artist and how it should be run.